uwsampa/sampa-public/wax2015/program.md

 **9:45--10:30am:** Position paper talks, session 1: *Quality*

-Each talk will be 10 minutes, and each will have 3 minutes for short clarification questions immediately afterward.
+Talks are 10 minutes, and each has 3 minutes for short clarification questions immediately afterward.

-The last 20 minutes of the session will be for discussion of all of the papers in the session: first, we'll spend 10 minutes in small-group discussion; the last 10 minutes will be for discussion among the whole group and asking questions of the speakers.
+The last 20 minutes are for discussion of all of the papers in the session: we'll spend 10 minutes in small-group discussion; the last 10 minutes are for discussion among the whole group and asking questions of the speakers.

   * [Towards Automated Differential Program Verification for Approximate Computing](papers/lahiri.pdf)
     Shuvendu K. Lahiri (Microsoft Research) and Zvonimir Rakamari&cacute; (University